MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/stop-start-cluster.md

 ---
-title: Stop and restart a cluster on Azure Kubernetes Service on Azure Stack HCI
+title: Stop and restart a cluster on Azure Kubernetes Service on Azure Stack HCI and Windows Server
 description: Learn how to stop and restart a cluster on Azure Kubernetes Service (AKS) on Azure Stack HCI.
 author: mattbriggs
 ms.topic: how-to